 2.6.
 Table 2.1 sets out the criteria for assessing the Impact Metric for each Data Submission.

 2.7.
-The list of Data Submissions for each Sector is provided in the appropriate appendix: Appendix 1a (electricity transmission), Appendix 1b (gas transmission), Appendix1c (gas distribution), Appendix 1d (electricity distribution) and Appendix 1e (electricity system operator).
+The list of Data Submissions for each Sector is provided in the appropriate appendix: Appendix 1a (electricity transmission), Appendix 1b (gas transmission), Appendix1c (gas distribution), Appendix 1d (electricity distribution) and Appendix 1e (electricity system operator and gas system planner).

 2.8.
 The Impact Metric has four ratings, 1 to 4, with 4 denoting the highest level of adverse impact and 1 denoting the lowest level of adverse impact that could arise due to the use of inaccurate or incomplete Data or poor quality Data.

 2.9.
 To calculate the Impact Metric there are three categories that should be scored on a scale from 1 to 4.
 The three impact categories are: